 Note that although the indicator mineral chemistry is closely similar to the Victor Diamond Mine, and the microdiamond results reported point towards potential to carry larger stones (refer to Type II microdiamonds recovered from Guigues as reported in Tres-Or's news release dated December 8, 2020), this does not necessarily mean the Guigues Kimberlite will host diamonds of economic size.
 Tres-Or's ongoing microdiamond tests are expected to better define the potential to host economic diamonds.

-Other Diamond Project
+Ontario Diamond Project

 The Company holds 100% interest in 2 mining licences (21 period mining licenses granted in March 2007) encompassing the Lapointe Kimberlite in Sharpe and Savard townships, Ontario.
-The company also holds Quebec mineral licenses covering ten priority geophysical anomalies warranting follow-up exploration as potential kimberlite pipes.

 Qualified Persons